edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

     .match("/pages/:id", {
         caching: {
             max_age: "1h", // Caches the response in the edge cache for 1 hour
-            service_worker_max_age: "1h" // Enables prefetching and caches the response in the browser SW cache for 1 hour }
+            service_worker_max_age: "1h" // Enables automatic prefetching and caches the response in the browser SW cache for 1 hour
+        }
     })
 ```